 - Finance and planning for non-financial

-This workshop covered the essential principles in managing a commercial business and including understanding profit and sales, how to interpret accounting statements, ratio analyses and cost analysis for decision-making.
+This workshop covered the essential principles in managing a commercial business, including understanding profit and sales, how to interpret accounting statements, ratio analyses and cost analysis for decision-making.

 - Team leadership and high performing

-Partners explored the personality and motivational aspects of themselves and of their teams.
-They looked at the performance levels of their teams and at what they needed to do to uplift performance.
+Partners explored the personality and motivational aspects of themselves and of their teams, and explored the actual performance levels of their teams and what to do to help raise performance.

 - Managing projects and time